22BCS13999/22BCS13999/README.md

-## A Customizable ERC20-like Token Implementation in Solidity
+## Basic ERC-20 Token Implementation with Minting and Burning Functions.
 ## Overview / Description
-This project focuses on the development of a customizable token system inspired by the ERC20 standard, implemented in Solidity.
-The aim is to provide a foundational understanding of how digital tokens can be created, managed, and manipulated using simple Solidity classes and methods.
-This implementation includes basic functionalities such as minting new tokens, burning existing tokens, and checking token balances for specific addresses.
+This contract implements a basic ERC-20-like token named "Bitcoin" (BCT) with minting and burning capabilities.
+It features public variables for the token's name, abbreviation, and total supply.
+The contract maintains a mapping of addresses to their token balances.
+The mint function, restricted to the contract owner, allows for increasing the total supply and adding tokens to a specified address.
+Similarly, the burn function, also owner-restricted, reduces the total supply and subtracts tokens from an address.
+Events are emitted for minting and burning actions to ensure transparency and track transactions on the blockchain.

 # The contract includes the following key features:
 |Token Details:

--tokenName: Public variable storing the name of the token, "A Customizable ERC20-like Token Implementation in Solidity".

--tokenAbbrv: Public variable storing the token's abbreviation, "BCH".

--totalSupply: Public variable that tracks the total supply of the token, initially set to 0.

-|Balances Mapping:
+Token Details: This contract represents a token named "Bitcoin" with the abbreviation "BCT".

+Total Supply: Tracks the total number of tokens in circulation.

+Mapping: Stores the balances of each address.

 -balances: A mapping that associates each address with its respective token balance.

-|Mint Function:
+Minting: Allows adding tokens to a recipient's balance and increasing the total supply.

 -mint(address to, uint256 amount): Allows the creation of new tokens.
 Increases the totalSupply by the specified amount and credits the amount to the balance of the to address.

-|Burn Function:
+Burning: Allows removing tokens from an account's balance and decreasing the total supply.

--burn(uint256 amount): Allows the destruction of existing tokens.
-Decreases the totalSupply by the specified amount and debits the amount from the balance of from msg.sender, provided that the address has enough tokens to burn.
+-mint(address to, uint256 amount): Allows the creation of new tokens.
+Increases the totalSupply by the specified amount and credits the amount to the balance of the to address.

 This program provides a foundational example of a simple token contract on the Ethereum blockchain, showcasing fundamental Solidity concepts and contract interactions.